BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * What improvements have you made at your current company?
 * **Answer** there is a config for all the task in herbspro I just told them we can keep a common config for gender and color as they are most often used, in ACM student chapter working on admin panel, automated the stress testing part and plag checker, automated multi checker in face detection during the codeathon
 * **Answer** inorder to decrease the memory usage in the recent running job in my current company changed the data type from np.int64 to int8 in the job which significantly decreasaed the memory usage which is 8 times lesser memory usage
+* **Answer** helped to onboard new customer in our company by telling them about the sequential model appraoch

 * What is the most innovative project you’ve worked on?